hbctraining/variant_analysis/lessons/07_variant_calling.md

 ### Basic workflow

 BREAK THIS UP
 When using `MuTect2`, we will first re-evaluate the alignments of the normal and tumor samples and create "active regions" that appear to need a local re-assembly.
-During this process of local re-assembly the tumor sample's reads are interrogated to a higher degree for their quality than the normal samples and a *de Bruijn* graph of the region is created with an assembler.
+During this process of local re-assembly, the tumor sample's reads are interrogated to a higher degree for their quality than the normal samples and a *de Bruijn* graph of the region is created with an assembler.
 From here, most likely haplotypes are assembled and variants are called from these haplotypes.

 The alogrithm used for somatic variant discovery with Mutect2 is broken up into three major components:
-- **Local Assembly** - The initial step is for Mutect2 to evaluates regions for somatic variations.
-Regions that surpass a log odds threshold for somatic variation comparing the existance and non-existance of a potential alternate allele are flagged as "active" regions and are slated for local reassembly and realignment.
+- **Local Assembly** - The initial step is for Mutect2 to evaluate regions for somatic variations.
+Regions that surpass a log-odds threshold for somatic variation comparing the existance and non-existance of a potential alternate allele are flagged as "active" regions and are slated for local reassembly and realignment.
 The local reassembly is done by creating a *de Bruijn* graph of the active region.
-- **Haplotype Assembly** - From this *de Bruijn* graph, each haplotype is assembled and the haplotype spans the variant in question and connects two points in the reference genome.
+- **Haplotype Assembly** - From this *de Bruijn* graph, each haplotype is assembled; the haplotype spans the variant in question and connects two points in the reference genome.
 - **Somatic Genotyping** -

 <p align="center">